Zirbo/IPC_LAMMPS/README.md

 !!! currently WIP !!!

  - does not support Janus
- - does not support Asymmetric OSPCs
+ - does not support Asymmetric IPCs
- - works with any symmetric OSPC, although the code still refers to IPCs
+ - works with any symmetric IPC, although the code still refers to IPCs

 Run the build.sh script to obtain the binary;
 a c++11-compatible version of g++ and CMake 3.5 are required.